jfalxa/wchooks/README.md

 ### onUpdated

-This hook will run a callback right **before** an update (modification of state, property, attribute, etc) is rendered to the DOM.
+This hook will run a callback right after an update (modification of state, property, attribute, etc) has been rendered to the DOM.

 Every time the deps change, it will be called again.
 Providing no deps will make the hook run the callback on every render.